jdittrich/userNeedResearchBook/text/afterTheSession.md

 > displays different font combinations in the layout application to see if
 > the fonts go well together (see *U2-14-9-14_1.jpg* )«

+In my written notes, I »link« to  photos or sketches by mentioning their filename like

+> See [U6_DesktopSetup.jpg]

+Or I paste the images directly into the document.

 ### Audio

-Listen to the recording of your research session.
+If you made a recording of your research session, use it to supplement and check your notes.

 Usually, I have the audio as a .mp3 and the notes as a typed out plaintext or wordprocessor document (see: [Transcribe Notes](#TranscribeData)), so I can open audio and transcript in parallel on my computer.

 When the audio contains information which is not in the document or if it supplements information that is already there, I pause the playback and write the additional information in the document.
 So the process is very similar to supplementing your notes from memory.

 > Audio recording: »…hmm I send it to my boss.
 She will check it.
 Now I go to that other document, and see…«